davidman/DHSmartScreenshot/README.md

 pod 'DHSmartScreenshot'
 ```

-and run `pod install`.
+to your Podfile and run `pod install`.
 It will install the most recent version of DHSmartScreenshot.

 How to use